daimik/Water-Meter/README.md

 - Verify sensor wire colors (Brown=5V, Blue=GND, Black=Signal)
 - Check sensor LED indicator — it should light up when the metal target passes
 - Confirm GPIO17 in config matches your actual wiring
+- Check sensor distance — LJ18A3 has 8mm sensing range, use the locking nut on the bracket to fine-tune position

 ### Double counting / extra pulses
 - Increase debounce: change `delayed_on: 500ms` and `delayed_off: 500ms`